munna9/devops-codes/seo-service/README.md

 Recipe details
 ----------------

 A recipe is the most fundamental configuration element within the organization.
-Receipe is authored using Chef resources (DSL) and Ruby designed to read and behave in a predictable manner.
+Recipe is authored using Chef resources (DSL) and Ruby designed to read and behave in a predictable manner.

 * Recipe is a collection of resource(a statement of configuration),